motoz/PellMon/README.md

 PellMon is logging, monitoring and configuration solution for pellet burners.
 It consists of a backend server daemon, which uses RRDtool as a logging database, and a frontend daemon providing a responsive mobile friendly web based user interface.
-Additionally there is a command line tool for interfacing with the server, and web based configuration tool.
+Additionally there is a command line tool for interfacing with the server and web based configuration tool.

 PellMon can communicate directly with a supported pellet burner, or it can use a feeder-auger revolution counter as base for pellet consumption calculation.

 PellMon uses plugins to provide data about your burner.
-The most fully featured plugin is **ScotteCom**, which enables communication with a NBE scotte/woody/biocomfort V4, V5 or V6 pellet burner.
-It gives you access to almost all configuration parameters and measurement data, and also handles logging of alarms and mode/setting changes.
+The most fully featured plugins are **ScotteCom**, which enables communication with a NBE scotte/woody/biocomfort V4, V5 or V6 pellet burner and **NBEcom** for the newer NBE V7/10/13 controllers.
+They give you access to all configuration parameters and measurement data, and also handles logging of alarms and mode/setting changes.

 The plugin system makes it easy to add custom plugins for extended functionality, a 'template' plugin is provided as an example along with the other preinstalled plugins: